 Write the debit memo that is open for the chargeback off to Fraud

-Proof of Sale Templates (Refund, Online & Physical Product)
+Templates (Refund Processed, Refund not Owed, Online & Physical Product)

-Attached are three templates to follow for the documentation to upload to Paymentech for the disputethe top and bottom margins to .50, the left and right ,MakeALWAYS online disclaimer, ,Allthese:
+Attached are four different templates to follow for the documentation to upload to Paymentech for the dispute.
+Please set the top and bottom margins to .50, the left and right margins to .25, and expand the screenshots to the end of the margins so they are easier to read.
+Make sure to ALWAYS include the online disclaimer, terms of use, and return policy on all documentation submitted.
+All the below templates include these.